Test for ANC as S.Africa votes in local elections

 The results, most of which are expected on Thursday, may pile pressure on Zuma, 74, to step down before his second term ends in 2019.

-Adding to the vote uncertainty is the revolutionary socialist EFF party, which has not stood in municipal elections before, but has drawn large crowds to its rallies.
+Adding to the uncertainty is the revolutionary socialist EFF party, which has not stood in municipal elections before and has drawn large crowds to its rallies.

-The party, which won six percent of the vote in the 2014 general election, advocates land redistribution without compensation and the nationalisation of mines.
+The EFF, which won six percent of the vote in the 2014 general election, advocates land redistribution without compensation and the nationalisation of mines.